hasanur-rahman/hasanur-rahman/README.md

-## CS PhD Candidate at UIowa | Research Intern at Argonne National Laboratory
+## ECE PhD Student at University of Florida

  My research interests are mainly in dependable system design, data reduction, parallel computing, and applied ML applications.